 March offers already acceptable temperatures, but it is better wait for April / May to enjoy this type of trip to the full.
 June also is good, but it might be hot.
 July and August could be quite hot (however, it is very, very rare to see rain in July, a factor to certainly take into account).
 September is just about perfect, October is acceptable, while from November to February it is a matter of luck to find a nice day to travel.

 Of course, Sicily offers warm days almost all year round, while the North has greater chances of rain (and snow).
 Temperatures and precipitations depend a lot on altitude and proximity to mountain ranges: this is why for instance it rains more in Umbria, a region I visit often, which is hilly and near the Apennines, than in Lazio or Campania, which are very much at the same latitude.

-All in all, however, the average temperatures for the last couple of years, between 2012 and 2015, have recorded Winter mediums between 0 and 2 degree Celsius in the Northern regions, 7 degree Celsius in the Centre and 13 degree Celsius in the South.
+All in all, however, the average temperatures for the last few years, have recorded Winter averages between 0 and 2 degree Celsius in the Northern regions, 7 degree Celsius in the Centre and 13 degree Celsius in the South.
 Summer averages were of 23 degree Celsius in the North, 25 in the Centre and 28 in the South.
-However, keep in mind humidity during the Summer is high and the temperatures felt are much higher than those recorded.
+However, keep in mind humidity during today’s Summers is high and that perceived temperatures are much higher than those recorded.